-Tickets go on sale Monday (Nov.
-17) for our next production, the play A Christmas Carol, by Charles Dickens.
+Tickets are now on sale for our next production, the play A Christmas Carol, by Charles Dickens.
 Showtimes at the Coalfield Jamboree are:

 - Friday, Dec.
 12, 7 p.m.